Friday, October 7, 2016

 can beget; a woman bears a child.
 For practical reasons, and because nothing relevant

-to our study hangs upon it, we are disregarding the distinction.)
+to our study hangs upon it, we are disregarding the distinction.)3 Moreover, there is

 less synonymous meaning impossible.